-It is notable that the aggregate whitefish spawning stock biomass for the North Sea has remained relatively constant, albeit with some fluctuations, over the last four decades and has increased dramatically in recent years (Figure 10).
-A similar pattern is evident for North Sea and West of Scotland stocks combined (Figure 11), although the time-series is shorter.
+It is notable that the aggregate whitefish spawning stock biomass for the North Sea has remained relatively constant, albeit with some fluctuations, over the last four decades and has increased dramatically in recent years (Figure 11).
+A similar pattern is evident for North Sea and West of Scotland stocks combined (Figure 12), although the time-series is shorter.
 This suggests that fluctuations in the abundances of the different species may - to some extent at least - cancel each other out.

-Research carried out by ICES on the interactions between different fish species in the North Sea\ has also suggested that there are links between the abundances of different species of fish.
-In particular, increases in the abundance of cod and saithe may result in declines in the abundance of haddock and whiting (which are eaten by cod and saithe), but also to increases in the abundance of species such as herring, sandeels and pout (which are eaten by haddock and whiting).
+Research carried out by ICES on the interactions between different fish species in the North Sea^{} has also suggested that there are links between the abundances of different species of fish.
+In particular, increases in the abundance of cod and saithe may result in declines in the abundance of haddock and whiting (which they eat), but also to increases in the abundance of species such as herring, sandeels and pout (which haddock and whiting eat).

 The overall picture of whitefish stocks provided by these data is of generally increasing stock sizes and decreasing (and relatively low) fishing mortality rates.
-These data also suggest that focusing attention on a single species may give an incomplete impression of the general state of Scottish fish stocks.
+These data also suggest that focussing attention on a single species may give an incomplete impression of the general state of Scottish fish stocks.